The case of HD 106906 debris disc: A binary's revenge: Acknowledgements

 \section{Acknowledgements}

 The work resulted from a back-of-the-envelope calculation which came together around a refined meal at Badguer, Bourj Hammoud, Lebanon.
 J.R.T. wishes to express his gratitude to its hostess, Madame Arpi Mangassarian, for sustaining an island of warmth and serenity in the midst of utter collapse.
+The authors are grateful to the referee, Herv\'e Beust, for insightful comments which helped improve the manuscript considerably.
 A.A.S. is supported by the Alexander von Humboldt Foundation through a Humboldt Research Fellowship for postdoctoral researchers.
 A.A.S. also acknowledges partial financial support from ESO/Gobierno de Chile during the early stages of this work.